nmolchanova/audit-aws-ec2/description.md

-This composite monitors ec2 against best practices and reports violations and inventory.
+This composite monitors ec2 against best practices and reports violations and inventory